crowned-b/Form-Spammer/README.md

-# Surveymonkey-Form-Spammer
+# Surveymonkey-Form-Submitter
-Python script made with intention to spam surveymonkey forms.
+Python script made with intention to submit a surveymonkey form.
 May work on other forms as well.
 # Prerequisites
 On Windows: ```python.exe -m pip install mechanize```

 On Linux: ```python -m pip install mechanize```

 # Usage
-Usage: python spam.py [OPTION]...
+Usage: python post.py [OPTION]...
 [URL]
-Spam Web Form with Custom or Random Input.
+Post Web Form with Custom or Random Input.
 ```
    -l num       sends num amount of loops.
    -i           sends form submits on infinite loop.
 Ctrl+C to quit.